-John Doughty is currently Vice President and Director of Research for R. M. Davis, Inc. in Portland, Maine.
+John Doughty is currently Vice President and Chief Investment Officer for R. M. Davis, Inc. in Portland, Maine.
 John leads the firm’s research effort and is Chair of the Investment Committee.
 In addition, he focuses on the Energy sector of the economy in his research and presents regularly on global economic and market trends to business partners in the community.
 Prior to joining R. M. Davis, Inc., John was a Vice President of Equity Research at Credit Suisse First Boston in New York.
 Before joining Credit Suisse, John was a Vice President of Fixed Income Research at Bear Stearns in New York.
 John also was a Senior Financial Analyst for Bath Iron Works, after completing the company’s two year Management Development Internship program.
 John earned his B.A. (cum laude) in History and Government and Legal Studies from Bowdoin College and his MBA in Finance and Marketing from the University of Chicago Graduate School of Business.
 John also completed graduate course work in Middle Eastern Studies at the University of Chicago.
-He is a member of the CFA Institute, the Maine CFA Society, the Boston Security Analysts Society, the National Association of Petroleum Investment Analysts, and the Foreign Policy Association.
+He is a member of the Economic Club of New York, the CFA Institute, the Maine CFA Society, the Boston Security Analysts Society, the National Association of Petroleum Investment Analysts, and the Foreign Policy Association.
 John has served on numerous community boards.
 Presently, he serves on the Pine Tree Council’s Investment Committee, the Maine Historical Society’s Board of Trustees, the World Affairs Council of Maine’s Board of Directors, and the Camden Conference’s Board of Directors.

 Leslie Fillnow’s career has taken her all over the world, including Latin America, Europe, Asia, and India.
 After graduating from Elmira College with a degree in Chemistry and Mathematics she worked as a research and development engineer and received five patents in the area of lighting phosphor chemistry.
 She rose to be a marketing manager, a manufacturing superintendent and a plant manager with the Sylvania Company, including the Osram Sylvania Plant in Waldoboro.
 Leslie then earned a Master in Business Administration from SUNY in Binghamton NY and for the reminder of her career worked in business management holding leadership positions in many areas of lighting, including LED and specialty lighting for medical, aviation and entertainment applications.
 Leslie’s outstanding service to the Midcoast community includes being president of the Penobscot School, where she also studies and teaches Italian, a board member of Meals on Wheels and a member of the Camden Garden Club, Camden Rotary and the Camden Conference Development Committee.
 Leslie and her husband, Bob, have been long time attendees of the Camden Conference and enjoy traveling internationally and visiting their children in the US.
 Their goal is to see all of Maine with their chocolate lab.